Finding an address in

 3. Find the piece number(s) from the DETAILS OF REFERENCE NUMBERS table

 At the beginning of each RD's street index there is a DETAILS OF REFERENCE NUMBERS table.
-This specifies which Public Record Office documents contain which census data.
-Consult this table and for each pair of sub-district and enumeration district numbers obtained from the street index, determine the corresponding piece number - the nnn in RG 11/nnn.
+This specifies which National Archives documents contain which census data.
+Consult this table and for each pair of sub-district and enumeration district numbers obtained from the street index, determine the corresponding piece number – the nnn in RG 11/nnn.

 4. Look for the address in the AS ENUMERATED census